General Accident: The Norie-Miller years

-The Employers' liability act of 1880 opened a new area of insurance and one of the many companies formed to serve that market was formed in Perth, Scotland in 1885.
+The Employers' Liability Act 1880 (43 & 44 Vict. c.
+42) opened a new area of insurance and one of the many companies formed to serve that market was formed in Perth, Scotland, in 1885.
 The General Accident and Employers’ Liability Assurance Association was launched by local businessmen with a capital of only £5,000 and its main object was to provide local farmers and others with accident insurance.
 Its first policy was written in March 1886 and at its opening AGM it reported premium income of £2,700.
-What happened then was to radically change the future of the insurer, with the appointment of the 27-year-old Francis Norie-Miller as Secretary and manager.
-Norie-Miller had previously been the Assistant Manager of Mercantile Accident of Glasgow.
-His reign spanned over half a century, remaining as managing director until 1939 and chairman until 1944; during that time, he took General Accident from a small local firm to a major international insurer.
+Francis Norie-Miller was then appointed as secretary and manager at the age of 27: he had previously been the assistant manager of Mercantile Accident of Glasgow.
+His leadership spanned over half a century, remaining as managing director until 1939 and chairman until 1944; during that time, he took General Accident from a small local firm to a major international insurer.

 By the time of the second AGM, branches had been opened in “all the important centres of the U.K.” and more than 800 agents appointed.
 Early financial results were encouraging but there were “heavy claims” in 1889.
 Fresh capital was raised and in 1891 the Association was reconstituted as The General Accident Assurance Corporation with an authorised capital of £100,000.
 As well as extending its geographic coverage, General Accident widened the range of policies.
 In 1890 it issued its first burglary policy, moved into the much larger fire insurance market in 1895 and, following the repeal of the Locomotives Act 1865 (the Red Flag Act) in 1896, started issuing motor policies.
 By the end of the 1890s, there were 20 branch offices and over 6,000 agencies.
 Overseas expansion began in the United States in 1899 and by 1914 there were offices on all continents.
 Marking its move into a full composite company, General Accident began issuing life assurance policies in 1906, changing its name to General Accident Fire and Life Assurance Corporation.
 By the onset of World War I premium income was £1.5 million.

-Like many insurers, General Accident suffered losses in early years of the war but became profitable in the latter years.
+Like many insurers, General Accident suffered losses in the early years of the war but became profitable in the latter years.
 Post-war growth was rapid, led by motor insurance and by 1924, premiums reached £5.4 million.
 A hire purchase subsidiary was formed in 1923 and in the same year the Road Transport and General Insurance Company was acquired.
 Other acquisitions included the General Life Assurance Company, which became the centre for the group's life business and the Scottish Automobile and General Insurance Company, a Glasgow motor insurer.
 Between 1925 and 1935 the number of offices doubled and premium income exceeded £8 million.
-In 1933.
-Norie-Miller became chairman; while also remaining as managing director, his son Stanley became General Manager eventually serving as chairman from 1951 until 1968.
+In 1933, Norie-Miller became chairman, while also remaining as managing director.
+His son Stanley became general manager, before serving as chairman from 1951 until 1968.